daattali/shinyalert/README.md

 the modal.

 The return value of the modal can be accessed via `input$shinyalert` in the Shiny server's code, as if it were a regular Shiny input.
+The return value can also be accessed using the *[modal callbacks](#callbacks)*.

 <h2 id="callbacks">